q191201771/lalext/lal_website_english/brief_v0.35.4.md

 ### ▦ II.
 G711A/G711U

-The last version already supported G711 audio encoding format, but it left a feature to be implemented: RTSP to RTMP with video only, without sound.
+The last version already supported G.711 audio encoding format (A-law and µ-law), but it left a feature to be implemented: RTSP to RTMP with video only, without sound.
 This version supports that as well.

-We're in the process of finishing up the overall G711 implementation: https://www.yuque.com/pengrl/public/psxbp37r3yqopnxx
+We're in the process of finishing up the overall G.711 implementation: https://www.yuque.com/pengrl/public/psxbp37r3yqopnxx

 ### ▦ III.
 RTSP TCP/UDP switching